Link

 Course schedule:

-Week-1 April 22
+Week-1

-Introduction to Software Analysis
+Introduction to the course

 • Lecture: Introduction to the course

-• Lecture: Static vs dynamic software analysis
+• Lecture: Introduction to the software analysis

 Further reading:

-Actions and assignments (due April 28th):
+Actions and assignments (due May 1):

-• Select your team members
+• Form your team

-• Select your paper to present (paper selection is first-come-first-served)
+• Select your paper to present (first-come-first-served)

 Note: If the teams/papers are not selected by the deadline, they will be assigned randomly.

-Week-2 April 29
+Week-2

 Introduction to Model Checking